Niger will face sanctions as democracy falls apart, adding to woes for more than 25 million people

 If the regional bloc uses force, it could trigger violence not only between Niger and ECOWAS forces but also between civilians supporting the coup and those against it, Niger analysts say.

-Lyammouri also said he does not see a “military intervention happening because of the violence that could trigger.”
+Lyammouri does not see a “military intervention happening because of the violence that could trigger,” he said.

 Blinken on Sunday commended the resolve of the ECOWAS leadership to “defend constitutional order in Niger” after the sanctions announcement, and joined the bloc in calling for the immediate release of Bazoum and his family.